splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

    Assign roles to users <users-assign-roles>

 Splunk Observability Clouds lets you restrict access to certain features to specific groups of users.
 You assign roles to users.
-For details about each role and the associated capabilities, see :ref:`roles-and-capabilities-table`.
+For details about each role and the associated capabilities, see :ref:`roles-table-phase1`.

 .. raw:: html